 - AP and frog-leg: the commonest situation allows assessment of two views

-- AP only: a perceived concern about a risk of worsening a slip means that a frog-leg lateral is only performed if the orthopaedic surgeon or radiologist agrees
+- AP only: a perceived concern about a risk of worsening a slip means that a frog-leg lateral is only performed if the orthopedic surgeon or radiologist agrees

 - frog-leg only: to reduce the dose, only frog-leg lateral is performed because it is this view that is most sensitive and the AP rarely adds diagnostic information